-- New members joining our drug plan at the beginning of a contract year
+- New members joining our drug plans at the beginning of a contract year

-- New members joining our drug plan after the beginning of a contract year
+- New members joining our drug plans after the beginning of a contract year

 - New members joining our drug plan who came from another Medicare Part D plan after the start of a contract year

 - Members who are currently enrolled with our plan and are changing to a new benefit plan within the same contract